microsoft/BotBuilder-V3/en-us/9000 Bot Framework Resources/bot-framework-technical-faq.md

 3. resolve the dependency through Autofac and [FiberModule.Key_DoNotSerialize](https://github.com/Microsoft/BotBuilder/blob/master/CSharp/Library/Fibers/FiberModule.cs#L59) (cleanest solution)
 4. Use [NonSerialized](https://msdn.microsoft.com/en-us/library/system.nonserializedattribute(v=vs.110).aspx) and [OnDeserialized](https://msdn.microsoft.com/en-us/library/system.runtime.serialization.ondeserializedattribute(v=vs.110).aspx) attributes to restore the dependency on deserialization (simplest solution)

+## What is the difference between "proactive" and "reactive"?

+The term "reactive" means the "normal" situation, where the user sends the first message in a conversation to the bot and the bot responds to that message (the conversation is created by the user's initial message).
+The term "proactive" means there isn’t an initial message from the user to the bot, so the bot must create the conversation.

 ## What are the possible machine-readable resolutions of the LUIS builtin date, time, duration, and set entities?

 There is a list of examples available in the [Pre-built entities section](https://www.luis.ai/Help/#PreBuiltEntities) of the LUIS documentation.